Pro Football Reference Blog

 183

 Hannah was an old-school road grader at the top of his game.
-John played for thirteen years on the New England Patriots, meeting every challenge with the vigor of a gladiator.
-He was rewarded for his fine play by receiving seven First-Team All-Pro awards.
+John played for 13 years on the New England Patriots, meeting every challenge with the vigor of a gladiator.
+He was rewarded for his fine play by receiving seven First-Team All-Pro awards and a residence in Canton.

 Anthony Munoz